antebudimir/eslint-plugin-vanilla-extract/README.md

 - `vanilla-extract/concentric-order`: Enforces concentric CSS property ordering
 - `vanilla-extract/no-empty-style-blocks`: Prevents empty style blocks
-- `vanilla-extract/no-unknown-unit`: prohibits usage of unrecognized CSS units.
+- `vanilla-extract/no-unknown-unit`: Prohibits usage of unrecognized CSS units
-- `vanilla-extract/no-zero-unit`: removes unnecessary units for zero values
+- `vanilla-extract/no-zero-unit`: Removes unnecessary units for zero values

+**Additional rules available** (not enabled by default):

+- `vanilla-extract/alphabetical-order`: Alternative ordering rule (alphabetical sorting)
+- `vanilla-extract/custom-order`: Alternative ordering rule (custom group-based sorting)

 You can use the recommended configuration as a starting point and override rules as needed for your project.
+See the configuration examples above for how to switch between ordering rules.

 ### Custom Configuration